salcode/stop-emails/readme.txt

 1. Lies!
 The email wasn't really sent, we're running Stop Emails

 == Changelog ==

+= 0.7.1 =
+* Added check for supporting files before loading them.
+Since the primary functionality is in stop-emails.php, adding this check allows stop-emails.php to be used in the mu-plugins/ directory (previously, it would throw warnings)

 = 0.7.0 =
 * Added filter fe_stop_emails_log to allow other logging of blocked emails